tvdboom/ATOM/docs_sources/user_guide/data_management.md

 * An identifier doesn't usually contain any useful information on the target column, and should therefore be removed before training.
-* [Predictions][predicting] of specific rows can be accessed through their index.
+* [Predictions][predicting] of specific rows can be [accessed through their index][row-and-column-selection].

 !!! warning
     Avoid duplicate indices in the dataframe.
-Having them may potentially lead to unexpected behavior.
+Having them raises an error when initializing atom and may potentially lead to unexpected behavior if introduced later.

 <br>